CDN Cost Per GB and Per Gigabyte Guide

-The fastest way to estimate CDN bandwidth spend is a clean $/GB model, but you must normalize region mix and tiered pricing first.
-Use this guide to avoid under-estimating.
+If you searched for CDN costs per GB, CDN cost per gigabyte, or CDN cost per GB, this is the right starting page.
+The fastest way to estimate CDN bandwidth spend is a clean $/GB model, but you must normalize region mix and tiered pricing first to avoid under-estimating.

 Step 1: Get monthly GB delivered